Keivonn Woodard

 Keivonn Montreal Woodard (born February 9, 2013) is an American actor.
-He is best known for his role as Sam in the HBO post-apocalyptic drama series The Last of Us (2023), for which he received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+He is best known for his role as Sam in the HBO post-apocalyptic drama series The Last of Us (2023), for which he was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Career

 Woodard made his film debut in 2018 with the film Seeds of Hope: The Andrew Jackson Foster Story.
-He earned wider recognition and critical acclaim for his performance in the HBO post-apocalyptic drama series The Last of Us.
+He received wider recognition and critical acclaim for his performance in the HBO post-apocalyptic drama series The Last of Us.
 Woodard starred as Sam, a survivor who travels with his brother Henry in the episodes "Please Hold to My Hand" and "Endure and Survive".

-Woodard, who is Deaf, was hired for The Last of Us after series co-creator Craig Mazin, looking for a young actor fluent in American Sign Language, sent a casting call out via Twitter.
+Woodard, who is Deaf, was hired for The Last of Us after series co-creator Craig Mazin sent a casting call out via Twitter, looking for a young actor fluent in American Sign Language.
 For his role in the series, Woodard was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series, becoming the youngest nominee in the category at age 10 and the second-youngest Emmy nominee after Keshia Knight Pulliam for The Cosby Show.
 He is the first black deaf actor and second deaf actor overall (after Marlee Matlin) to be nominated for an Emmy Award.
-His performance also earned him an Independent Spirit Award and nominations for a Black Reel TV Award and an NAACP Image Award.
+He won an Independent Spirit Award and was nominated for a Black Reel TV Award and an NAACP Image Award.
 In August 2024, Woodard was an honoree of Times Kid of the Year.

-As of August 2024, Woodard is set to appear in Fractal, a short film by Anslem Richardson, as well as Steal Away, a feature film by Stephen Ashley Blake.
+Woodard appeared in Fractal, a short film by Anslem Richardson.
+In 2024, it was announced that he would star in Steal Away, a feature film directed by Stephen Ashley Blake.